-1. Inputs from laboratory experiments

-- Guidelines for loading protocols and instrumentation schemes to be used in experimental tests that are consistent with the needs for validation of local and global system response - Best practices for the documentation of experimental test setups and boundary conditions in a format that enables use in future analysis validation efforts
+- 1. Inputs from laboratory experiments (QuakeCoRE TP1) - Guidelines for loading protocols and instrumentation schemes to be used in experimental tests that are consistent with the needs for validation of local and global system response - Best practices for the documentation of experimental test setups, boundary conditions, results, etc. in a format that enables use in future analysis validation efforts